trejkev/natural_language_processing_course/Project/README.md

     ]

-Generating this tailored dataset was a huge challenge, since importing them to any Python script using an 8 GB RAM computer was not possible without absorbing the whole RAM, and needing even more memory.
-Therefore, a script using system calls to pick what we needed was the approach to take, with the tradeoff of having a comparable slow data collection and generation process.
+Generating this tailored dataset was a huge challenge, since importing the review and user datasets to any Python script using an 8 GB RAM computer was not possible without absorbing the whole RAM, and needing even more memory (review.json weights 5.35 GB, while user.json weights 3.37 GB).
+Therefore, a script using grep and sed CLI commands was needed to overcome this issue, with the problem that internally they use system calls, generating a comparable slower process than having the datasets included in the script, but the way to go if you have a computer with a lack of resources to deal with the size of these datasets.

 # Support Vector Machine Classifier with Bigrams Data Model